ainmox/fren/README.md

 Miscellaneous utilities for [friend.tech](friend.tech) smart contracts.
 All contracts are meant to serve as public goods and are free to use.

+## :warning: Warning

+None of these smart contracts are audited.
+Use at your own risk.

 ## Contracts

 ### Semi-fungible Wrapper